For your business

 sells their time.

 Lawyer, accountant, consultant, agency — your time is the product.
 Anything that protects it is worth setting up.
-The agents take care of the words around the work.
+The starter package takes care of the words around the work.

 Pre-qualifies new clients.
 Captures the basics so the first paid hour isn’t spent on questions a form could ask.